 - Reserve a room at the Sanctuary Lodge Hotel which is the only hotel located adjacent to the ancient citadel.
 We decided to splurge and stay at this hotel with a total of 29 rooms just steps from Machu Picchu!

 It was truly an amazing experience staying at Sanctuary Lodge Hotel.
 After our tour of the citadel during the day, we walked through the garden and then enjoyed a soak in the outdoor hot tub gazing at Machu Picchu.
 After relaxing in our outdoor chaise lounges, I had a delicious gluten free and allergy free dinner at the Tampu Restaurant at the hotel.
-Although the awareness of gluten free diets and food allergies was high with the restaurant staff, I still used my Spanish gluten free cards combined with the phrases from the Spanish allergy free cards to communicate my dietary requirements.
+Although the awareness of gluten free diets and food allergies was relatively high with the restaurant staff, I still used my Spanish gluten free cards combined with the phrases from the Spanish allergy free cards to communicate my dietary requirements.
 My friends loved their meals too!
+Check out even more restaurants in Peru with gluten free offerings!

 The next morning, after getting in line at the park entrance behind 14 hikers from the Inca Trail, the gates opened promptly at 6am.
 Taking the main path rather than climbing up as high as possible, we were able to see Machu Picchu as shown above without any people!
 A short time later, baby and mama llama even came to visit!
 Then I went back to the Tampu Restaurant for a delicious gluten free and dairy free breakfast with my friends!